Franc exchange rate - CHF/PLN

 Sell CHF - Swiss franc

-166 – number of CHF sales offers
+118 – number of CHF purchase offers

 Purchase rate Total amount bell Waiting since